Nicolas C. Barth

 Here is a nice example of a prism <a> slip amphibolite-facies LPO intermediate between constriction and plane strain.
 The textural map below is colored based on quartz orientations (other grains are feldspars and mica).
 Notice the large feldspar delta clast showing top-left shear sense, consistent with the LPO.

-See also my advisor Brad Hacker's website for related research
+See also Brad Hacker's website for related research

 As an undergraduate I conducted a Senior Thesis project on the Hunter Hills of the South Island of New Zealand, while studying at the University of Otago, New Zealand.
 The study primarily focused on an inversion tectonic study of the range-front Hunters Fault and a reinterpretation of the type locality of the so-called "Marshall Paraconformity."
 Other studies included lithology, structure, petrography, macrofossil assemblages, hydrogeology, geomorphology, geological hazards and economic geology.
 Geologic mapping and cross sections constructed at 1:5,000.